lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

   <tr><td>Users Downloads</td><td>&nbsp;</td><td><a onclick='TextMate.system("open \"$HOME/Downloads\"",null);' style="cursor:pointer">~/Downloads</a></td></tr>
 </table>

 The default installation folder is **Users Lib Pristine**.
-The same folder will be chosen if you installs a bundle by double-clicking at a downloaded bundle.
-If you want to use `svn` or `git` afterwards with a bundle it is recommended to choose **Users Lib Bundles** or for core bundles (shipped with the default installation of TextMate) **Lib Bundles**.
-All bundles in **Lib Bundles** override the core bundles in **App Bundles**.
-Therefor **App Bundles** as installation folder should only be used in cases of exception.
+The same folder will be chosen if you install a bundle by double-clicking at a downloaded bundle.
+If you want to use `svn` or `git` afterwards with a bundle it is recommended to choose **Users Lib Bundles** or if these bundles should be available for all users **Lib Bundles**.

+*Note:* **App Bundles** as installation folder should only be used in cases of exception!

 For testing you can choose **Users Desktop** or **Users Downloads** as installation folder.
 Bundles which are downloaded here will **not** be installed.